UW-La Crosse baseball: Consistency key as in super regionals against UW-Stevens Point

-The UW-La Crosse baseball team isn’t a one dimensional team, nor a one man show.
-Their home regional last week showed it.
+The UW-La Crosse baseball team isn’t one dimensional or a one-man show.
+The Eagles' home NCAA Division III regional last week showed it.

-Against Bethany Lutheran on May 19, it was sophomore pitcher Isaiah Katz shutting down the opposition with 12 strikeouts in a shutout win.
-Their first of two wins against Bethel came on Saturday with sophomore outfielder Anthony Vivian hitting a three-run homer.
+Against Bethany Lutheran (Minn.) on May 19, it was sophomore pitcher Isaiah Katz shutting down the opposition with 12 strikeouts in a shutout win.
+The first of two wins against Bethel (Minn.) came on Saturday with sophomore outfielder Anthony Vivian hitting a three-run homer.

-The closer on Sunday saw sophomore Chris VandenHeuvel go 3-for-3 with six RBIs while the defense left 13 base runners stranded.
+The championship clincher on Sunday included sophomore Chris VandenHeuvel going 3 for 3 and driving in six runs while the defense left 13 runners stranded.
 There’s continuity in there isn’t any.
-Anyone is capable of contributing when they’re called upon.
+Anyone is capable of contributing when he is called upon.

 People are also reading…

-As opposed to the teams they saw in the regional, Vivian said UWL has tons of information and scouting to help them prepare for the Pointers.
+As opposed to the teams seen in the regional, Vivian said UW-L has tons of information and scouting to help them prepare for the Pointers.

 “We have envelopes full of information on pitchers so it’s great to know what we’re going up against,” Vivian said.
-“One through nine know what the starters have and what’s coming towards us.”
+“One through nine know what the starters have and what’s coming toward us.”

 On the mound, Katz is the undisputed ace to Schwarz and the numbers back him up.
 He’s 7-0 in 11 starts, throwing three complete games with an ERA of 2.83.

-Katz was originally recruited out of high school by UWL, but originally chose St. Cloud State.
-Having heard about the organization of the Eagles baseball program, Katz made the jump.
+Katz was recruited by UW-L out of high school but originally chose St. Cloud State (Minn.).
+Hearing about the organization of the Eagles' baseball program, Katz made the jump.

 Schwarz credits Katz dedication to his routine, sleep schedule and diet for taking his abilities to the next level.